Competition permits / Trade promotion lottery permits / licenses

 Games of chance

-Games of chance are competitions/promotions that that involve the winner(s) being selected randomly.
+Games of chance are competitions/promotions that involve the winner(s) being selected randomly.
 That is, there are no skills involved in selecting the winner(s).
 These types of competitions/promotions are regulated separately by each Australian state and territory.
 This means that you need to adhere to the state/territory in which the competition/promotion will run.
 If the competition/promotion is open to residents of all states, that is, a national competition/promotion, you will need to ensure that the competition/promotion complies with the rules and regulation of each and every state and territory.

 Specifically, ACT, SA, NT and NSW may require you to apply for and obtain a permit/license called a trade promotion lottery permit/license.
 The requirements depend on certain variables such as the prize value and how the competition/promotion will be promoted.
 Whilst the other states do not require a trade promotion lottery permit/license, you need to comply with their regulations.
 For instance, WA requires you to email them the promotion terms and conditions.

-Also note that the states have strict requirements around how the draws are conducted.
-Specifically, SA requires you to obtain approval to use the draw system if it is electronic.
+Also note that the states have requirements around how the draws are conducted.

 TPAL offers fast and easy drafting of competition terms and conditions for games of chance via a promotion wizard.

 Games of skill